How can I tell that a conversation with my child is the kind that helps him learn?

 Why is serve and return conversation important?

 The fact that parents can influence brain architecture is good news–great news!
-All parents want to give their children every possible advantage to reach their greatest potential–and quality serve and return conversation is one powerful brain-building tool to make that happen.
+All parents want to give their children every possible advantage to reach their greatest potential.
+Regular conversational turns is a powerful brain-building tool all parents can use.

 National Scientific Council on the Developing Child (2007).
 The Timing and Quality of Early Experiences Combine to Shape Brain Architecture: Working Paper No. 5.
 Retrieved from www.developingchild.harvard.edu.